NMFS-RADFish/radfish/docs/developer-documentation/building-your-application/patterns/offline-storage.md

 ### IndexedDB

-When using IndexedDB, we additionally need to provide a schema version and model structures.
+When using IndexedDB, we also need to provide a schema version and model structures.
 These are used to manage future data migrations.

 ```js
 import { IndexedDBStorageMethod } from '@nmfs-radfish/radfish';